Dirk Meyer

 Each issue of MTC is devoted to a particular set of questions that are addressed globally.
 Articles are at once specialised and interdisciplinary, and led by the common goal of enabling long-term research on how knowledge and meaning are shaped and sustained by material conditions, past and present.
 As a platform for international researchers to engage in close dialogue across their areas of expertise and inform each other about approaches and theories developed in their various subject areas, the goal of MTC is to generate discussions that cross subject boundaries and contribute to the theoretical understanding of material text cultures and their impact on knowledge production in global literate societies.
 With our multidisciplinary approach, crossing traditional academic divisions, we hope to cast light on the deep structures of human behaviours in material knowledge production, past and present.The following issues are currently in the making:

-Are you interested in submitting to the journal Manuscript and Text Cultures?
-Please review the About the Journal page for the journal's section policies, as well as the Author Guidelines.
-Authors need to register with the journal prior to submitting or, if already registered, can simply log in and begin the five-step process.
+If you interested in submitting your article to the journal Manuscript and Text Cultures, please review the About the Journal page for the journal's section policies, as well as the Author Guidelines.
+Authors must register with the journal prior to submitting or, if already registered, can simply log in and begin the five-step process.

 Manuscript and Text Cultures (print): ISSN 2752-3462